 All passengers involved in an auto accident are eligible for accident benefits.
 Regardless of the type of accident or who was at fault, you will almost always be covered by insurance.
-You will need to file a claim against the driver’s insurance coverage.
+You will need to file a car insurance claim against the driver’s coverage.
 The drivers insurance you submit a claim with will depend on the situation.

-How Do You Settle Your Accident Benefits In Ontario?
+How Do You Settle Your Accident Benefits?